jonas-schievink/my3status/README.md

 # TODOs

 * Remove `util.geninst()` from modules.
 The ID is only used to dispatch input events, so this should be done internally by my3status.
-* Allow overriding any module's input event handler.
-This allows, for example, launching an MPD client when middle-clicking on the MPD module.
-* Better error handling: The update loop will retry 5 times before exiting the program in case an error happens.
-It would be better to just display what went wrong instead.